speechki-book/speechki-open-api/flows/sample_outsource.md

 ---

-#### record -> build
+#### record -> voiced

-The system completed the recording process and started post-production process (building).
+The system has successfully completed the record process.
+Now Speechki editors can listen audiobook and fix mistakes.

-Actions that will be initiated after transition:
+Actions which will be started after transition:

-- Building process (post-production)
+-

-The transition will be initiated by the trigger
+How makes transition - by trigger

 ---